Making sense of agentic commerce and AI assurance for business leaders

 Background

 I spent two decades in senior technology leadership before turning to this work.
 As CIO at SkyCity Entertainment Group, I was responsible for enterprise-wide digital transformation, data strategy, and cybersecurity.
-As CTO at Stuff (formerly Fairfax Media NZ), I led the technology function for New Zealand's largest digital media company and introduced Generative AI to automate content workflows across 50 newspapers.
+As CTO at Stuff (formerly Fairfax Media NZ), I led the technology function for New Zealand's largest digital media company and introduced generative AI to automate content workflows across 50 newspapers.

 Current work